Here are my other Brazos Bend

 by, and I stood still, between the two snakes, and pointed them out.

-The water snake moved on, and the ribbon snake went back under the grass.
+the ribbon snake went back under the grass.

 Once the water snake got further away from me, it did cross the